insooth/insooth.github.io/tagged-lambda-injection.md

 ## Recap

-By making the class under test a class template parameterised by an "injected type" (cf. [article on customisation points](https://github.com/insooth/insooth.github.io/blob/master/customisation-points-support-interfaces.md)) we delegate member functions, and remaining class internals if required, to some type `T` that promises to provide the behaviour we expect (a `concept` as of C++20).
+By making the class under test a class template parameterised by an "injected type" (cf. [article on customisation points](https://github.com/insooth/insooth.github.io/blob/master/customisation-points-support-interfaces.md)) we delegate member functions, and remaining class internals if required, to some type `T` that promises to provide the behaviour we expect (possibly expresses in a form of a `concept` as of C++20).
 In the GMock-world this technique is called "hi-perf dependency injection" (complementary techniques [are described in a dedicated article](https://github.com/insooth/insooth.github.io/blob/master/testable-design.md)).

 ```c++
 template<class Injected>